 In 2018, at the age of 30, I was officially admitted to the degree of Doctor of Philosophy, which I believe to be my greatest achievement in my life.
 Later that year, I was awarded my PhD certificate in a special graduation ceremony at the National Sports Academy in Bulgaria.

 In 2020, I accomplished one of my lifetime goals, which was the obtaining of my British citizenship, after passing the Graded Examination in Spoken English with distinction, as well as the Life in the UK test.
 During my British Citizenship ceremony, I took the Oath of allegience to the Crown, and the Pledge of loyalty to the United Kingdom in the Town Hall of the Royal Borough of Greenwich, and then I was given my certificate of naturalization.
 Later that year, I also received my British Passport.

-I am a member of the American College of Sports Medicine (ID # 862559), the European College of Sport Science (ECSS-ID: 26528), British Gymnastics (the UK Governing Body for the sport of Gymnastics), and I hold the Level 3 British Gymnastics Coaching Qualification, and the Personal Trainer Practitioner status in the UK.
-I also met the criteria and standards of EuropeActive, and, therefore, I was admitted to the European Register (EREPS), and I am currently holding the status of Level 6 Personal Trainer, Advanced Health and Exercise Specialist.
+I am a member of the American College of Sports Medicine (ID # 862559), the European College of Sport Science (ECSS-ID: 26528), British Gymnastics (the UK Governing Body for the sport of Gymnastics), and I hold the Level 3 British Gymnastics Coaching Qualification, and the Chartered Activity and Health Practitioner MCIMSPA (ch) status in the UK.
+I also met the criteria and standards of EuropeActive, and, therefore, I was admitted to the European Register (EREPS), and I am currently holding the status of Personal Trainer, EQF L6 - Graduate Exercise Professional.